 Sponsored by the Mass Communication Division

 The ICA Mass Communication Division's dissertation award, named in honor of the late Dr. K. Kyoon Hur, is designed to encourage and acknowledge the best in doctoral research and dissertation writing in mass communication.
 The Kyoon Hur Dissertation Award is given in odd-numbered years.
-As a result, the next award offering would be in 2017 (annual meeting in San Diego)
+The award offering would be in 2021, at the annual meeting in Denver.

 Nominations for the award are invited from programs and institutions granting a PhD in any aspect of mass communication.
-The rules for the competition are as follows:
+The guidelines for the competition are as follows:

 1) Dissertations completed between November 1 and October 31 (inclusive) for 2 years prior to the conference year are eligible for consideration.
-For the next competition, dissertations completed between 1 November 2014 and 31 October 2016 are eligible.
+For the competition, dissertations completed between November 1, 2018 and October 31, 2020 are eligible.
 Completion means that the final examination (dissertation defense) has been held and passed.

 2) The dissertation advisor, graduate program director, or the student may make nominations.
 In the case of a self-nomination, a cover letter from the advisor (see below) must accompany the nomination.